bbauska/BI-JS-for-webdev/README.md

 Now let&apos;s move to another important topic, that is scope chain.

-So the scope chain is the hierarchy of scopes in which variables and functions are accessible.
+The scope chain is the hierarchy of scopes in which variables and functions are accessible.

 It is created during the lexical analysis phase of code execution.
 When a variable or function is referenced, JavaScript searches for it in the current scope.
 If it doesn&apos;t find it, it continues searching in the outer scope, and this process continues until the variable or function is found or until the global scope is reached.

 Let&apos;s understand the scope chain using an example.

-So we can create a function again with the name outer, and inside this, we can say const outervariable, and let&apos;s put the value as outer string here.
+We can create a function again with the name outer, and inside this, we can say const outervariable, and let&apos;s put the value as outer string here.